-Mention the word ‘holiday’ and the last thing that springs to mind is illness, but coughs and colds are extremely common and viruses don’t consult your calendar before they strike.
-That means all too many of us are faced with a case of the sniffles and a hacking cough at just the time we’re supposed to be printing our tickets, packing our suitcases and heading for the airport.
+Mention the word ‘holiday’ and the last thing that springs to mind is illness, but coughs and colds are extremely common, and viruses don’t consult your calendar before they strike.
+That means all too many of us are faced with a case of the sniffles and a cough at just the time we’re supposed to be printing our tickets, packing our suitcases and heading for the airport.

+No matter how mild or severe your symptoms are, you should first consider whether it is worth risking your condition and potentially making it worse by travelling.
 Where conditions affecting your airways are concerned, you need to take three factors into account before flying:

-- Whether you have existing chest problems which could mean flying could make your symptoms worse.
+- Whether you have existing chest problems, which could mean flying could make your symptoms worse.

 - The impact being in a pressurised aeroplane could have on your symptoms.